input-output-hk/marlowe-doc/docs/tutorials/playground-overview.md

 <https://microsoft.github.io/monaco-editor/> -- and many of its features
 are available, including the menu available on right-click.

-## The JavaScript Editor: developing embedded contracts
+## The JavaScript editor: developing embedded contracts

 For details of how the JavaScript embedding for Marlowe is defined, see [Marlowe embedded in JavaScript](javascript-embedding.md).